-The Actual Cost of Care exercise is optional and has been made available to support where a Service Provider's current daily Base Rate does not support sustainable licensed child care services.
+The Actual Cost of Care exercise has been made available to support where a Service Provider's current daily Base Rate does not support sustainable licensed child care services.
 DNSSAB will work with the agency to determine actual daily cost of care based on existing/actual program costs.